Phoenix DevOps Persona · ShadowOps edge extension · AGPL v3

 Start conversation →

 🔑 Sovereignty in plain language.
-Apache 2.0 stack, top to bottom.
+AGPL v3, top to bottom.
 All credentials, all documentation, all git history are yours from day one.
 You can run FreeOSBot without us — and if you stop paying, we hand over cleanly.
+The copyleft is deliberate: no hyperscaler can quietly fork this into a closed managed service and strip-mine the work.
 There is no "vendor mode" the platform falls back into.

 Let's talk sovereignty.